kevinchen93/heirbnb/README.md

 ## Technology Stack

 Heirbnb is a single-page application with one backend route responsible for rendering HTML.
-User interactions in the frontend side trigger AJAX requests to the backend, which are responsible for rendering database information in JSON format.
+User interactions in the frontend side trigger AJAX requests to the backend, which is responsible for rendering database information in JSON format.

 ### Frontend